xkedude/Pomelo/README.md

 ## Info and FAQ

-THIS CAN NOT BE SIDELOADED NORMALLY (with a free dev account) YOU CAN TRY IT BUT I GUARRENTY IT WONT WORK BUT IG IT DOES JOIN THE DISCORD
+THIS CAN NOT BE SIDELOADED NORMALLY (with a free dev account) YOU CAN TRY IT BUT I GUARANTEE IT WONT WORK BUT IG IT DOES JOIN THE DISCORD

 1. This needs a Paid Apple developer account or you can build it with Xcode (guide comming soon)
 2. you need JIT if your on iOS 17+ you can use [SideJITServer](https://github.com/nythepegasus/SideJITServer) if your on iOS 16.7+ then you can just use SideStore or Jitterbug